OpenTranslationBible/open-bible/en-GB/44.Acts/md/acts-22.md

 ## Acts 22:7

-and I fell to the ground and heard a voice saying to me, ‘Saul, Saul, why are you persecuting me?’
+then I fell to the ground and heard a voice that said, ‘Saul, Saul, why are you persecuting me?’

 ## Acts 22:8